Amsterdam/vergunningcheck/CONTRIBUTING.md

 ## Updating permits

-If you want to include the latest permit-configuration (sttr-files) follow these steps.
+If you want to use the latest permit-configuration (XML files from the sttr-builder) follow these steps.

 - Make sure you have the api-key in your environment variables. `export STTR_BUILDER_API_KEY=somesecret`
 - Download the xml files and transform them to our json-format from `./apps/client` run `npm run generate`